scverse/scverse-tutorials/docs/how-to-dask.md

 If you are in a jupyter notebook, when you render the `repr` of your `client`, you will see a link, usually something like `http://localhost:8787/status`.
 If you are working locally, this link alone should suffice.

-If you are working on some sort of remote notebook from a web browser, you will need to replace `http://localhost:8787` by the root url of the notebook.
+If you are working on some sort of remote notebook from a web browser, you will need to replace `http://localhost` by the root url of the notebook.

-If you are in vscode, there is an [`dask` extension] which will allow you to monitor there.
+If you are in vscode, there is a [`dask` extension] which will allow you to monitor there.

 **How do I know how to allocate resources?**